 Shadow example: Someone grows up in a family environment where one of the parents had explosive, unpredictable anger.
 Maybe the parent was even abusive in that anger state.
 As a survival mechanism, the child becomes highly sensitive to anger and angry people.
 Because they have seen how destructive anger was in their family environment, they suppress anger within themselves and over-react when anyone else shows anger.

 It takes a lot of energy and will-power to suppress a shadow such as anger and keep it hidden from yourself and others.
-Rather than using this energy in your creative brilliance, you waste energy creating masks of righteousness, better than, less than, shame, pain, judgement, addictions or in reactivity to events around you.
+Rather than using this energy in your creative brilliance, you waste energy creating masks of righteousness, better than, less than, shame, pain, judgment, addictions or in reactivity to events around you.
 This depletes your brilliance.
 Left in the shadows, these rejected parts can destroy relationships and sabotage your goals.
 Occasionally, in your weaker moments when you are very stressed, tired or distracted, your shadow with all its suppressed energy will break free and you end up doing the very behaviors that you judge in others.
 An example of this could be "road rage."

 But there are even more consequences in separating off and banishing parts of you to the "shadow-self".
 These shadows contain other sources of personal power and resourcefulness.
 They bring gifts.
 Those qualities that we have rejected are often the very thing we need to move us forward in life or assist us in a challenging situation.
 Anger, for example, when deliberately chosen, can be very helpful to set behavioral boundaries with others rather than let them "walk over you."
 Anger can be the power you need to protect your family from harm.
 Chosen, anger could fuel positive assertiveness, or become power to get you out of a slump to find a new job or move out of an abusive relationship.
 Anger and other shadows when embraced will brighten your brilliance!
 Left in the shadows, they will turn your lights out!